LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/print_message_tokens_3.rst.txt

    print_message_tokens(Stream, Prefix, Tokens)

-Built-in method for printing a list of message tokens, declared in the ``logtalk`` built-in object as a public predicate.
+Built-in method for printing a list of message tokens, declared in the :ref:`logtalk <apis:logtalk/0>` built-in object as a public predicate.
 This method is automatically called by the :ref:`methods_print_message_3` method (assuming that the message was not intercepted by a :ref:`methods_message_hook_4` definition) and calls the